isakro/shoredate/paper/paper.md

 # Example of base functionality

-To shoreline date a site, this has to provided as a spatial object of class `sf` from the `sf` package [@pebesma2018].
+To shoreline date a site, the site geometry has to provided as a spatial object of class `sf` from the `sf` package [@pebesma2018].
 The elevation of the site above present sea-level must be provided when running `shoreline_date()`.
 This can be done by either manually specifying the site elevation, or by providing an elevation raster of class `SpatRaster` from the `terra` package [@hijmans2022]